FACT-Finder-Web-Components/documentation/markdown/en/documentation/ready-events.md

 ```

 ### WebComponentsReady
-The `WebComponentsReady` event is fired if all custom elements are ready to use.
+The `WebComponentsReady` event is fired if all FACT-Finder Web Components are ready to use.

 **What does that mean?**